cybertraining-dsc/fa20-523-336/project/project.md

 | A. | % of (+) beat earnings when the stock is in an uptrend |
 | B.  | % of (-) missed earnings when the stock is in a downtrend  |

-Finds the likelihood of a stock’s price movement based on earnings results Stocks the perform well (or beat earnings) are typically looked at by investors as buying opportunities, and thus the security’s price increases.
+These calculations find the likelihood of a stock’s price movement based on the company's earnings results.
+Stocks that perform well (or beat earnings) are typically looked at by investors as buying opportunities, and thus the security’s price increases.
 This is not always the case however, and the results of this will be shown later in the report.
 Sometimes, investors project the stock to beat earnings by more than others and in turn find even some positive earnings results bearish.
 This can cause major stockholder to sell their shares and bring the price down.

 | Calculation  | Description  |
 |---|---|